Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 James P. Hackett - Ford Motor Co.

 I want to thank you for that question, Jamie, because, Joy, who runs Ford Credit, and I just had a discussion this week.
 And this is a part of our enterprise that just deserves a moment of applause because it's really well run.
-I sat on a bank board for a long time, so I understand the financial services cost structure and the efficiencies and risk profile.
+I sat on a bank board for a long time, so I understand the financial services cost structure and efficiencies and risk profile.
 It's very well run that way.

 But I'm probably as proud to know that they have thought about their business as FinTech, financial tech.
 And, of course, all the innovation that sits in the future about FinTech is the nature of the transaction structures.
 We read a lot about cryptocurrencies and things like that.
-It's also the speed in which our customers can get financed, the speed in which we can deal with moving used vehicles around, et cetera, et cetera.
+But it's also the speed in which our customers can get financed, the speed in which we can deal with moving used vehicles around, et cetera, et cetera.

-So, Joy and the team have made a big commitment to that and then have some early wins.
+So, Joy and the team have made a big commitment to that and have some early wins.
 We've been doing a number of tests, very small.
 But that's the great thing about this business.
 We can put this in the market.
 And there's some really good things that we're going to scale that we'll be sharing in the future.

 James J. Albertine - Consumer Edge Research LLC